-The multimedia center in my car is quite useful – it features a built in GPS navigator, a rear-view camera, an MP3 player and several other handy functions.
+The multimedia centre in my car is quite helpful – it features a built-in GPS navigator, a rear-view camera, an MP3 player and several other handy functions.
 However, its greatest weakness is the inability to play music via Bluetooth.
-The only supported option is the hands-free bluetooth phone connection mode.
-To listen to music on a phone it must be wired to the audio-port in the media centre.
+The only supported option is the hands-free Bluetooth phone connection mode.
+To be able to listen to music on the phone, it must be wired to the audio port in the media centre.

 What we will need:

-- A case (about the size of the socket) with a built in plug for the cigarette lighter.
+- A case (about the socket size) with a built-in plug for the cigarette lighter.

 - An A2DP bluetooth module.